aalto-trafficsense/regular-routes-devops/README.markdown

 Importing Open Street map data from crossings-repository
 --------------------------------------------------------

+TBD: Explain who needs this and for what.

 * Remarks 1: Waypoint (crossings) data is in Open Street Map (osm) formatting
 * Remarks 2: This instructions expects you to have vagrant up and running with PostgreSQL (+PostGIS) database service up & running and port forwarding to db service to port 5432 at localhost